SamirDjaafer/vagrant_101/README.md

 3. vagrant suspends | Saves the virtual machine and suspend it / make it offline
 4. vagrant resume | Resumes the virtual machine
 5. vagrant destroy | Destroys the virtual machine
+6. vagrant ssh | Makes us go inside of our virtual box.
+We can run | sudo apt-get update, sudo apt-get install nginx